Iraq-Kurd oil talks break ice, long-term fix unlikely

 "No final agreement was reached to resume oil exports from the Kurdistan region yet, but I can confirm that both parties are very close to resolving this problem very soon."

-In recent years, the Kurds have antagonised Iraq's Shi'ite-led central government by signing deals on their own terms with international oil companies including Exxon Mobil, Total and Chevron Corp.
+In recent years, the Kurds have antagonized Iraq's Shi'ite-led central government by signing deals on their own terms with international oil companies including Exxon Mobil, Total and Chevron Corp.

 Baghdad says it alone has the right to control exploration and export of the world's fourth largest oil reserves, while the Kurds insist their right to do so is enshrined in Iraq's federal constitution, drawn up following the U.S.-led invasion in 2003.